 Sophia is the digital institutional repository for St. Catherine University.
-Its purpose is to collect, preserve, and provide permanent open access to the scholarly, professional, and creative work produced by St. Catherine University faculty, students, and staff.
-Sophia is administered by the St. Catherine University Library in collaboration with academic departments and programs.
+Its purpose is to collect, preserve, and provide permanent access to the scholarly, professional, and creative work produced by St. Catherine University faculty, students, and staff.
+Sophia is administered by the St. Catherine University Library and Archives, in collaboration with academic departments and programs.

 Sophia is an open access repository, meaning that deposited material is freely available across the world, and that the work is searchable through the library's discovery tool/catalog, CLICsearch.